frankogenrwoth/pdfConverterExe/README.md

-# pdfConverterExe
+# PDFConverter
- a desktoop that converts a pdf file to a word document
+ A desktop app that converts a PDF file into a microsoft file document.